tevisgehr/EEG-Classification/README.md

 Relying on previous EEG research done by Beshivan et. al.[1], as well as the latest advances in video classification[3], the approach was to process the 14-channel time-series data into discreet one-second ‘frames’ and project these frames onto a 2D map of the surface of the head.
 Then a convolutional neural network (CNN) was trained to classify frames.

 ![alt text][image2]
-    Figure 2:EEG classification architecture proposed by [1].
+   #### Figure 2:EEG classification architecture proposed by [1].

 ## Data Processing
 Desciption of data processing.

-Hanning Window
+Hanning Window: First the data were chopped up into overlapping 1-second ‘frames’ and a Hanning window was applied.
+Fast Fourier Transform(FFT): FFT was applied to transform data for each frame from time domain to frequency domain.
+Frequency Binning: FFT amplitudes were grouped into theta(4-8Hz), alpha(8-12Hz), and beta(12-40Hz) ranges, giving 3 scalar values for each probe per frame.
+2D Azimuthal Projection: These 3 values were interpreted as RGB color channels and projected onto a 2D map of the head.

 ![alt text][image3]
-    Figure 3: Hanning windowed one-second frame and FFT.
+  ####  Figure 3: Hanning windowed one-second frame and FFT.

 Overlapping one-second 'frames'.
 ![alt text][image4]
-    Figure 4: One 'frame'.
+   #### Figure 4: One 'frame'.

 Projections
 ![alt text][image5]
-    Figure 5: 2D projections of theta, alpha and beta ranges.
+  ####  Figure 5: 2D projections of theta, alpha and beta ranges.

 ## Network Architecture
+A convolutional neural network was iteratively constructed and tuned to give the best classification accuracy with the data availible.
+The final architecture is shown below.

-    Table 1: Summary of Convolutional Neural Network in Keras
+   #### Table 1: Summary of Convolutional Neural Network in Keras

 ![alt text][image1]

 ## Results and Discussion
+The results obtained are encouraging.
+Without even using a recurrent neural network (which is the next logical step, see [1]), the CNN is able to correctly classify the test subject’s brain-state about 8.5 times out of 10.
+This is likely high enough to enable a new level of performance with brain-computer interface (BCI) technologies.

+However, the best results were obtained when the network was trained on samples from the same recording session.
+While this may be practical for basic brain research, it would be less practical for use in BCI technology.

+The results obtained suggest that while EEG signals do indeed generalize between individuals, there are still significant variations between individuals, which is an unsurprising finding.

+This further suggests that using EEG for BCI will likely require an iterative approach of training on a large population and then fine tuning on a specific individual.
+It is therefore recommended that future research be done on the possible application of Transfer Learning techniques to the classification of EEG signals.
 ## Citations

 #### [1] Learning Representations from EEG with Deep Recurrent-Convolutional Neural Networks  ####